A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: Hecke action

 which sends a tuple $(A_0,\iota,\lambda,\bar{\eta})$ to $(A_0,\iota, \lambda, g^{-1}\bar{\eta})$ and a quasi-isogeny between two tuples to the same quasi-isogeny.
 This induces a map of v-stacks

-Under the assumption that the minimal compactification boundary of the Shimura variety has codimension at least two, c.f. our classification in \ref{classification}, the Hecke action extends to the minimal compactifications $\{\Igs_{K^p}^\ast\}_{K^p}$, which is clear from the formula of $\Igs^\ast_{K^p}$ given in definition \ref{construction}.
+Under the assumption that the minimal compactification boundary of the Shimura variety has codimension at least two, see our classification in Proposition \ref{classification}, the Hecke action extends to the minimal compactifications $\{\Igs_{K^p}^\ast\}_{K^p}$, which is clear from the formula of $\Igs^*_{K^p}$ given in Definition \ref{construction}.
 By checking on the moduli problems, we have

 \begin{prop} Let $K=K_pK^p$ with $K_p=G_{\Z_p}(\Z_p)$ as before.
 For any $g\in G(\Af^p)$, the following diagrams of v-stacks over $\Bun_G$ commute (on the nose, as all maps to $\Bun_G$ are $0$-truncated)